Hhhhhhao/papers/gan/README.md

 ## Limitations

 - As description in the paper, the update of discriminator needs to be synchronized well with the update of generator.
 Otherwise, the results would tent to collapse.
-(Generator only recover a small part of $p_{data}$)
+(Generator only recover a small part of real data distribution).
 - From the results, the models clearly collapsed (to 7 and 9).
 One can improve the performance by incresing k in the update of the discriminator.